 To view video footage of hound trailing, visit the Local Heritage Initiative website and click on the video link.

 Hound trailing is very competitive and is run under strict rules.
 Hounds which continually try to play or ‘interfere’ with other hounds during the race can be banned from racing in future.
 Some young hounds are just not interested in following the trail.
 Some may have a minor injury which would preclude them from the rigours of racing but does not affect them as a pet.
 Many hounds finish their racing career when six or seven years old but still have many years of active life left in them.
 Trail hounds may live to 15 or 16 years.
 Lakeland Trailhound Welfare works closely with racing owners to help to find them good retirement homes.
+Owners are very fond of their hounds, and often keep them when retired.

 Trail hounds have wonderful temperaments and are very affectionate and loyal.
 They are friendly towards other pets and children.
 They adapt quickly to indoor life and soon discover the warmest, cosiest spot in the house.
 See our Your Trailhound as a Pet leaflet for more information.